ihmcrobotics/ihmcrobotics.github.io/documentation/20-scs/00-tutorials/05-creating-links/01-creating-links.md

     }
     {% endhighlight %}

+   The parameters that adjust placement and spacing of the shapes are the `OFFSET` and `COORD_LENGTH`.

 ## 4. Add a constructor to your LinkExamplesSimulation class
    The structure of this code should now be familiar to you.
 Notice, however, that this is purely a static graphic we are creating.
 There is no robot, and thus no dynamics.
    This will allow us to focus on creating the graphics of a link.